ITfoxtec/FoxIDs/docs/up-party-howto-oidc-azure-ad.md

-﻿# Up-party connecting Azure AD with OpenID Connect
+﻿# Up-party - connect Azure AD with OpenID Connect

-FoxIDs can be connecting to Azure AD with OpenID Connect and thereby authenticating by trust to an Azure AD App.
+FoxIDs can be connected to Azure AD with OpenID Connect and thereby authenticating by trust to an Azure AD App.

 It is possible to connect both a single tenant and multitenant Azure AD App as an up-party on FoxIDs using OpenID Connect.